ballerina-platform/ballerina-library/docs/sprint-master-responsibilities.md

 - Milestones are closed accordingly
 - External queries are answered
 - Every PR is tied to an issue
-- Doing the standard library release (if needed)
+- Doing the Ballerina library release (if needed)
   - This swings between two teams, say this release is done by PCM team then the next release will be done by DUI team
 - Make sure automated and other PRs are merged in timely manner
   - This includes PRs sent to distribution as well